-- 1. A lab tour of a hospital radiology department (replaced by a virtual tour and a quiz this year due to Corona!) - 2.
-The X-ray CT laboratory exercise.
-The laboratory exercise is made in groups of at most 3 persons, and each group should in one lab report afterwards.
+- 1. A virtual lab tour of a hospital radiology department with a quiz (We will not visit the hospital in person due to Corona.) - 2.
+The X-ray imaging and CT lab.
+This laboratory exercise is made in groups of at most 3 persons, and each group should hand in one lab report afterwards.
 Note that you need to complete some preparatory assignments in order to be allowed to do the lab!